cisco-open/libnasp/README.md

 1. Makefile

 The Makefile is very simple: it calls our Golang application with `go run` and passes it the `CLIENT_REQUEST_URL` we've specified above.
-The only interesting part is that it gets a Nasp authentication token from a Kubernetes secret and passes it to our application:
+The interesting part is that it gets a Nasp authentication token from a Kubernetes secret and passes it to our application:

 ```
 NASP_AUTH_TOKEN ?= $(shell kubectl -n external get secret -l nasp.k8s.cisco.com/workloadgroup=test-http -o jsonpath='{@.items[0].data.token}' | base64 -d)
 ```

-The secret is used by the Nasp library to get the necessary Istio configuration (what network, cluster or mesh to join, or where to get the required certificates from) for the application from Heimdall.
+The secret is used by the Nasp library to get the necessary Istio configuration (what network, cluster, or mesh to join, or where to get the required certificates from) for the application from Heimdall.
 But where is this secret coming from?
 If you take a look at the end of our init [script](./test/deploy-kind.sh), you'll see that we've created a few `WorkloadGroup` resources.
 These are standard [Istio resources](https://istio.io/latest/docs/reference/config/networking/workload-group/) used to describe a set of non-k8s workloads.
 [Heimdall](./components/heimdall/) watches these resources and creates corresponding access tokens in Kubernetes secrets for the related external workloads.

 For our example, Heimdall needs to be accessible from outside of the cluster.
-Usually that is achieved through a Heimdall gateway, whose address is configurable through Nasp.
+Usually, that is achieved through a Heimdall gateway, whose address is configurable through Nasp.
 We haven't specified the address in the Makefile because we're using the default value to reach it.

 2. Golang code

 Now let's see what we did in our Golang code to make the HTTP requests we're sending go through Nasp.

-First we import the library:
+First, we import the library:

 ```go
 import (